stevearmstrong-dev/stevearmstrong-dev/README.md

-**If you like what you see, and have a job for me, I'd love to discuss further and see if we can work together!**
+**🌟 If you're interested in my profile and think I'd be a good fit for your team, let's connect and discuss opportunities!**

 ![3](https://github.com/stevearmstrong-dev/stevearmstrong-dev/assets/113034949/e08a5692-e2b1-4fe7-9bb9-b8e4dc9e72a8)